The moon shone bright, on the righteous that night,

 As they slept safe in their beds.

-Dreaming of reward, that the Lord accords,
+Dreaming of rewards, that the Lord accords;

 The avarice of hearts and heads.

 My throat did thirst, when I heard it first,

 In God’s Holy Chapel as I sat.